lab-midas/TCIA_processing/README.md

 ```/PATH/TO/NIFTI/FDG-PET-CT-Lesions/```
 is the directory of the NIfTI data generated using tcia_dicom_to_nifti.py (see above) and
 ```/PATH/TO/NIFTI/FDG-PET-CT-Lesions/```
-is the path you want to store the MHA files in
+is the path you want to store the MHA files in.

-you can ignore the nilearn warning:
+You can ignore the nilearn warning:

 ```.WARNING: In /tmp/SimpleITK-build/ITK/Modules/IO/Meta/src/itkMetaImageIO.cxx, line 669 MetaImageIO (0x2d9b300): Unsupported or empty metaData item intent_name of type Ssfound, won't be written to image file```